-- Physical Access / Site Security:

-- o Personnel access to room housing CA
+- Physical Access / Site Security: - Personnel access to room housing CA

-- o Successful and unsuccessful access attempts to the PKI system

-- Known or suspected violations of physical security

-- o Electrical power outages

-- PKI and security system actions performed

-- Security profile changes

-- Firewall and router activities

-- o Records of each Vulnerability Scan and Penetration Test performed

-• CA Configuration:

-- o CA hardware configuration - o Installation of the operating system - Installation, update and removal of the software on a Certificate System - System configuration changes and maintenance - o Installation of hardware cryptographic modules - Cryptographic module lifecycle management-related events (e.g., receipt, use, de-installation, and retirement) - Any time cryptographic keys connected to the operation of the CA are being accessed - Introduction of new Certificate Profiles and retirement of existing Certificate Profiles

-• Account Administration:

-- System Administrator accounts

-- o Roles and users added or deleted to the CA system

-- o Changes of affiliation of an entity

-- Access control privileges of user accounts

-- Attempts to create, remove, set passwords or change the system privileges of the privileged users (trusted roles)

-- o Attempts to delete or modify audit logs

-- o Changes to the value of maximum authentication attempts

-- o Resetting operating system clock

-• CA Operational events:

-- CA Certificate requests, - Requests (including approvals and rejections) for renewal, re-key and revocation of CA Certificates - CA Key generation, including identity of HSM(s) where the key is stored - o CA Certificate distribution - CA Key backups and archival - o CA Key recovery - Generation of Certificate Revocation Lists and OCSP entries for CA Certificates - Start-up and shutdown of CA systems and applications - Changes to CA details or keys - Records of the destruction of media containing key material, activation data, or personal Subscriber information)
+- o Successful and unsuccessful access attempts to the PKI system - Known or suspected violations of physical security - Electrical power outages - o PKI and security system actions performed - Security profile changes - Firewall and router activities - Records of each Vulnerability Scan and Penetration Test performed - CA Configuration: - CA hardware configuration - Installation of the operating system - Installation, update and removal of the software on a Certificate System - o System configuration changes and maintenance - Installation of hardware cryptographic modules - Cryptographic module lifecycle management-related events (e.g., receipt, use, de-installation, and retirement) - Any time cryptographic keys connected to the operation of the CA are being accessed - Introduction of new Certificate Profiles and retirement of existing Certificate Profiles - Account Administration: - System Administrator accounts - Roles and users added or deleted to the CA system - Changes of affiliation of an entity - Access control privileges of user accounts - Attempts to create, remove, set passwords or change the system privileges of the privileged users (trusted roles) - Attempts to delete or modify audit logs - Changes to the value of maximum authentication attempts - Resetting operating system clock - CA Operational events: - CA Certificate requests, - Requests (including approvals and rejections) for renewal, re-key and revocation of CA Certificates - CA Key generation, including identity of HSM(s) where the key is stored - CA Certificate distribution - CA Key backups and archival - CA Key recovery - Generation of Certificate Revocation Lists and OCSP entries for CA Certificates - o Start-up and shutdown of CA systems and applications - Changes to CA details or keys - Records of the destruction of media containing key material, activation data, or personal Subscriber information)

-- All records of security incidents that pertain to the CA, including compromises of a CA private key - Key Ceremony procedures for creation, destruction or modifications to a CA. Log identities of all Trusted Persons participating in each key ceremony, including Trusted Persons handling any keying material and custody of keys and devices or media holding keys. - System crashes, hardware failures and other anomalies - Subscriber Certificate lifecycle events: - Receipt, approvals and rejections of certificate requests, including initial certificate requests, renewal, rekey and revocation requests as may be applicable to each ecosystem - o All verification activities stipulated in this document - Issuance - Key distribution - o Re-key - o Renew - o Generation and issuance of CRLs and OCSP entries - o Archival and backup of private keys and certificates to store off site - Trusted employee events: - o Logon and logoff - Attempts to create, remove, set passwords or change the system privileges of the privileged users - Unauthorized attempts to the CA system - Unauthorized attempts to access system files - Failed read and write operations on the Certificate(internal CA errors in attempting to generate a certificate) - o Personnel changes (adding or removing a Trusted Person) - Token events: - Serial number of tokens shipped to Subscriber - Account Administrator Certificates - Shipment of tokens - Tokens driver versions
+- All records of security incidents that pertain to the CA, including compromises of a CA private key - Key Ceremony procedures for creation, destruction or modifications to a CA. Log identities of all Trusted Persons participating in each key ceremony, including Trusted Persons handling any keying material and custody of keys and devices or media holding keys. - System crashes, hardware failures and other anomalies - Subscriber Certificate lifecycle events: - Receipt, approvals and rejections of certificate requests, including initial certificate requests, renewal, rekey and revocation requests as may be applicable to each ecosystem - All verification activities stipulated in this document - Details of CAA record checking - o Issuance - Key distribution - o Re-key - o Renew - $\circ~$ Generation and issuance of CRLs and OCSP entries - Archival and backup of private keys and certificates to store off site - Trusted employee events: - Logon and logoff - Attempts to create, remove, set passwords or change the system privileges of the privileged users - \circ $\,$ Unauthorized attempts to access the CA system $\,$ - Unauthorized attempts to access system files - Failed read and write operations on the Certificate(internal CA errors in attempting to generate a certificate) - Personnel changes (adding or removing a Trusted Person) - Token events: - Serial number of tokens shipped to Subscriber (if applicable) - Account Administrator Certificates (if applicable) - Shipment of tokens (if applicable) - Tokens driver versions (if applicable)